NetworkBlockDevice/nbd/doc/proto.md

 a server as a block device, even though the actual backing on the server need not be an actual block device; it may be a block device, a regular file, or a more complex configuration involving several files.
-That is an implementational detail of the server.
+That is an implementation detail of the server.

 ## Conventions